tdwesten/statamic-builder/README.md

 [![CI](https://github.com/tdwesten/statamic-builder/actions/workflows/ci.yml/badge.svg)](https://github.com/tdwesten/statamic-builder/actions/workflows/ci.yml)

-> [!WARNING]
-> This addon is still in Alpha and should not be used in production environments.

 # Statamic Builder

 Statamic Builder is a fluent blueprint and fieldset builder for Statamic.
 This means this provides you with a fluent way of defening your Statamic blueprints and fieldsets.